 Value investors look to allocate capital in companies with “wide moats” which limit competition and contribute to pricing power.
 This attribute is something long advocated by “my pal Warren” and comes from the idea that a wider moat makes it harder to storm the castle walls.
-In the Williams Companies, Inc. (WMB), which is in the business of moving natural gas through its network of 38,000 miles of pipeline, one finds a company with more than a wide moat.
+Williams Companies, Inc. (WMB), is in the business of moving natural gas through its network of 38,000 miles of pipeline, a strong example of a company with more than a wide moat.
 It might perhaps have an impenetrable castle, or close to it.

 For comparative scale, Williams’ 38,000 mile network is longer than the roughly 32,000 miles of rail line making up the Union Pacific Corporation (UNP) railroad, which is the largest in the United States.
 That is a lot of pipes!
 It should be clear that it would be very difficult to replicate that infrastructure.

 To further illustrate this idea, suppose you were given free of charge all the pipes, fittings and related material to replicate the network.
 Furthermore you were given the management, engineering design and construction labor free of charge as well.
 Add to this a free and clear “right of way” approved by congress and signed into law by the president that would allow you to build your network without disruption even if you wanted to run it through the middle of city hall, your local church or country club, or even the most environmentally sensitive path.
 Finally, you were given a blank check to accommodate any unforeseen necessities to accomplish the development, and the hiring of all the people it would take to run and maintain the business.